DataBiosphere/terra/docs/dev-guides/personal-environments.md

 may be used to work with many charts in a large, heterogeneous application (like Terra).

 ### Aside: look through the Charts
-The main Terra Helm charts don't need changing for a personal environment, but we set up instructions to create an instance with it.
+The main Terra Helm charts don't need changing for a personal environment, but set up instructions to create an instance with it.
 Charts for Terra are located in the public [terra-helm repo](https://github.com/broadinstitute/terra-helm).
 The chart directory for workspace manager is [here](https://github.com/broadinstitute/terra-helm/tree/master/charts/workspacemanager).
 THe chart is actually surprisingly brief, showing only one dependency.